-If only summary criteria were described, how can potential applicants access application Interested applicants may contact the CDBG-ED Grants Manager, Jayne Langston at Jayne.Langston@commerce.nc.gov for access to application manuals and other materials.
-Applicants cal also find information with the Economic Development Partnership NC at www.edpnc.com.
+If only summary criteria were described, how can Interested applicants may contact the CDBG-ED Grants Management Representative, Jayne Langston at Jayne.Langston@commerce.nc.gov for access to application manuals and other materials.
+Applicants can

+potential applicants also find information with the Economic Development Partnership NC at www.edpnc.com.

+access application

-manuals or other
+manuals or other 4.0

 state publications

-describing the application criteria?
+describing the application

+criteria?
 (CDBG only)

-Describe the process for awarding funds to state recipients and how the state will make its allocation available N/A
+Describe the process for N/A

+awarding funds to state

+recipients and how the

+state will make its

+allocation available

-to units of general local government, and non-
+to units of general local

+government, and non-

 profit organizations,

-including community and faith-based
+including community and

+faith-based

 organizations.
 (ESG only)

+Identify the method of selecting project sponsors N/A

+(including providing full

+access to grassroots faith-

+based and other

+community-based

+organizations).
+(HOPWA

+only)

-Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other N/A community-based organizations).
-(HOPWA only) Describe how resources will be allocated among funding categories.
-The CDBG-ED funds are available for public infrastructure improvements, building reuse, and demolition as described above.
+Describe how resources The CDBG-ED funds are available for public infrastructure improvements, building reuse, and demolition

+will be allocated among as described above.

+funding categories.